 Philadelphia Behavior Therapy Association is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Philadelphia Behavior Therapy Association maintains responsibility for this program and its content.

-This program provides four (4) hours of CE credits.
+This program provides three (3) hours of CE credits.
 This program qualifies for three (3) contact hours for the ethics requirement as mandated by the Pennsylvania State Board of Psychology.
 PBTA is also an authorized provider for CE credits for Professional Counselors, Marriage and Family Therapists, and Clinical Social Workers licensed in the state of Pennsylvania.

 Full attendance is required to obtain CE credits for this program.
 APA guidelines do not permit PBTA to issue partial CE credits.
 No refunds are provided for CE programs.
 No exceptions allowed.